rochlinn/dri-needs-assessment/index.md

 ## Key Findings

-A significant portion of the respondents who self identified as needing or wanting additional support or training were unaware of many of the training and support opportunities available to them and their research teams at UBC.
-Additionally, for those who sought additional support and training from within UBC, many turned to a mix of units and departments, including the Library, ARC, ORS, CIO, and UBC IT.
-Participants in focus groups noted that finding the right service is challenging, and a centralized portal would be beneficial.
+1. A significant portion of respondents reported wanting training and support, but didn't know they were available
+2. For services sought within UBC, many turned to a mix of different departments and units, resulting in overlapping service providers
+3. Participants in focus groups noted that finding the right services is challenging, and a centralized portal would be beneficial

 <div class="figure">Fig 1.</div>